Md. Shafiur Rahman

 Universal health coverage, health inequality, health financing, non-communicable disease management

-Doctoral student, Department of Global Health Policy, University of Tokyo
+Doctoral Student, Department of Global Health Policy, The University of Tokyo, Japan

-Master of Health Science, Department of Global Health Policy, University of Tokyo
+Master of Health Science, Department of Global Health Policy, The University of Tokyo, Japan

 Master of Science in Population Science, University of Rajshahi, Bangladesh